randhasan/hello-world/README.md

 # hello-world
 This is my repository for my Big Ideas lab.
+In it, you can find a simpleprogram.py file that I created which asks the user for their first and last name and then prints the two.
+Unfortunately, I wasn't able to make it to lab and couldn't get a group so I really hope it's okay that I did this alone.
+I don't know anyone in the class and usually just work with whoever I'm sitting with.